sfbayinterns2018/code_of_conduct/README.md

 # Code of Conduct

+## Our Pledge

+In the interest of fostering an open and welcoming environment, we as contributors to and admins of this project pledge to making participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, technical preferences, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Community Standards

 Examples of expected behaviors that contribute to creation of a positive environment include: